eunos-1128/openstructure/modules/io/doc/profile.rst

     CHARMM, the loading is optimized for CHARMM PDB files.
 This turns on support for chain names with length up to 4 characters (column 72-76) and increase the size of the residue name to 4 residues.

-  .. attribute:: quack_mode

-    :type: bool

-    Read/write property.
-When quack_mode is enabled, the chemical class for unknown residues is guessed based on its atoms and connectivity.
-Turn this on if you are working with non-standard conforming PDB files and are experiencing problems with the rendering of the backbone trace and/or see peptidic residues with unknown chemical classes.

   .. attribute:: fault_tolerant